Leabhrán Eolais 2011-2012

 Ag teacht isteach sa bhfoirgneamh/Entering the school building

 In the interests of Health and Safety and Child Protection all visitors to the school including parents must enter the school through the main door which is security coded.
 When it is necessary for a pupil to leave school early, a note must be sent to the class teacher.
-Parents/ guardians are asked to call personally to the office having been admitted via the main school door and to sign ‘out’ their child.
-Any person not already nominated on your child’s ‘Foirm Sonraí’ collecting a child on behalf of a parent/guardian should present written authorisation with a telephone contact number at the office.
+Parents/ guardians are asked to call personally to the office having been admitted via the main school door to collect their child.
+Any person not already nominated for collecting a child on behalf of a parent/guardian should present written authorisation with a telephone contact number at the office.

 Amanta Oscailte /Opening Times

-On wet days children will be supervised from 8.40am in the school hall.
-Once the teacher on duty is present parents should leave the hall.
+On wet days children will be supervised from 8.40am in their classrooms .

 Amanta Dúnta /Home Time